 Starship Scaling

-Ideally every starship type created for Star Trek should be a distinctive design with well-defined specs that are consistent throughout all of its appearances.
-We may find excuses for varying crew sizes, armaments or top speeds.
+In an ideal world, every starship type created for Star Trek should be a distinctive design with well-defined specs that are consistent throughout all of its appearances and design variants.
+We may find rationales for varying crew sizes, armaments or top speeds.
 But it is obvious that at least the ship's size has to stay the same.
 This is not always possible in the real production process, the reasons being technical limitations, budget shortages, tight schedules or lacking communication between producers, designers, modelers and visual effects (VFX) team.
-Sometimes starships and other structures such as space stations are even deliberately scaled up or down for the dramatic impact.
+Sometimes starships or space stations are even deliberately scaled up or down for the dramatic impact, or because a new (larger) structure is meant to be an "homage" to a classic design.

-While the article about ship sizes focuses on the reliability of size figures and observations, this discussion is about the plausibility of starship scaling, taking into account real world physics and engineering.
-The question is whether, in case of different VFX dimensions, we may assume there are actually different ship sizes or if this might be rather attributed to a strange "lens aberration" making the ships appear bigger or smaller than they are.
+While the article about ship sizes focuses on the reliability of size figures and observations, this discussion is about the plausibility of starship scaling, taking into account real-world physics and engineering.
+The question is whether, in case of apparently different VFX dimensions, we may assume there are actually different ship sizes or if this might be rather attributed to a strange "lens aberration" making the ships appear bigger or smaller than they are.
 The best known example of excessive scaling of a starship, the Klingon Bird-of-Prey, is discussed on a separate page.
 Another page analyzes the sizes of the Kazon raider and fighter.
 Several more ships were subject to scaling.
 However, most of them were "alien-of-the-week" designs reused for other ships of little prominence.
-See the Starship Articles index for links to numerous ship re-uses, many of which apparently changed their sizes.
+There are numerous articles at EAS about ship re-uses, many of which changed their sizes.

 Scaling ships up and down for the TV screen is easy, but what does it mean pertaining to the "real" starship?
 What might be the rationale for a real starship developer to take a ship design and alter its size?
 A popular fan theory is that the bigger or smaller version of a proven design will have essentially the same properties relative to its size.
 There is, however, a fundamental error in this assumption, no matter if in-universe or real physics is applied.